Springest/alfred-asana-tasks/README.md

 ## Feature list

-- Search for projects and open them.
+- Search for projects and open them in your FlowApp or browser.
 - Search for tasks in projects.
 - Create tasks in projects.
 - Complete tasks in projects.